humanoid-path-planner/hpp-doc/README.md

 ##Installation on ubuntu-12.04 with ros-hydro

-Installation with ros-groovy can be found by checking out branch ros-groovy of this package.
+Installation instructions with ros-groovy can be found by checking out branch ros-groovy of this package.

 To install all the packages on ubuntu 12.04 LTS, you should do the following